 - (approved topic: "African Cinema and Politics") Historical survey of major national cinemas.
 Subject varies.
 Topics include Brazilian cinema, British cinema, Chinese cinema, French National cinema, German film culture, Indian cinema, and Italian cinema.
 May be repeated with a different topic for a maximum of 6 credit hours in CMCL-C 398 and MSCH-F 398.
 (3 credit hours.)

-- (approved internship at Black Film Center/Archive) P: Junior or senior standing; at least 12 semester credit hours completed in the school; advanced arrangement with academic advisor.
+- (approved internship at Black Film Center/Archive) P: At least junior standing; at least 12 credit hours completed in the school; and application for internship credit approved by the school.
+Application is available on the Media School website.
 Faculty-supervised work in a media field related to student's academic interests.
 Credits based on at least 45 work hours per credit hour with a maximum of 6 credit hours applied toward the B.A. in Media or the B.S. in Game Design.
 Student must write a critical analysis paper and be evaluated by a workplace supervisor.
 May be repeated for a maximum of 6 credit hours in CMCL-C 382, MSCH-I 382, MSCH-I 497, MSCH-X 472, or TEL-T 497.
 (1–3 credit hours.)

 - One(1) from the following::

 - Examines the formation of legal, social, cultural, and economic identities within the United States and within U.S.-controlled territories.
 Who counts as "American?"
 To what ends have citizens and non-citizens assumed, claimed, or refused "American" identity?
 This course employs a comparative frame in considering elite and subordinated classes (and/or genders, races, ethnicities, sexualities); institutional and countercultural forms of self-definition; official history and alternative acts of collective memory.
 (3 credit hours.)